ToxPuro/astaroth/acc-runtime/README.md

 ### Reductions
 For reductions the kernel has to be invoked at each vertex point of the domain.
+The three types of binary operations currently supported are min,max and sum.
 ```
 output real max_derux
+output real min_derux
 output global real global_max_derux
 output real sum_derux
 Field ux,f